topshopifydev/Shopify-API/README.md

 The page fetches `/api` every five seconds and animates the number toward the latest value.
 Below the counter a progress bar shows progress toward today's goal with the current sales value displayed inside the bar.
+Use the slider or numeric input to adjust the monthly goal on the fly.